Bunsly/JobSpy/README.md

 ## Notes
 * Indeed is the best scraper currently with no rate limiting.
-* Glassdoor can only fetch 900 jobs from the endpoint we're using on a given search.
+* Glassdoor/Ziprecruiter can only fetch 900/1000 jobs from the endpoints we are using on a given search.
-* LinkedIn is the most restrictive and usually rate limits on around the 10th page
+* LinkedIn is the most restrictive and usually rate limits around the 10th page.
-* ZipRecruiter is okay but has a 5 second delay in between each page to avoid rate limiting.

 ## Frequently Asked Questions

 ---